Racial justice and the Common Good

 Anti-racism training

 Much of anti-racist training unfortunately draws on Critical Race Theory.
 Many people influenced by this approach are unaware of the underlying doctrine as it is rarely stated explicitly.
 It is a worldview at odds with Christianity but many organisations and even churches have been seduced by CRT’s divisive ‘white fragility’ narrative.
-However, there are alternatives, and we share two here.
+However, there are alternatives, and we share some here.

 Approaches to racial justice